saimulhq/photo-gallery/README.md

 ## Photo Gallery - A simple photo viewer Application

+This project fetches data by making API calls to {JSON} Placeholder (A free fake API for testing and prototyping).

 ## Steps for running the project

 In the project directory, run the following command to install all the dependencies: